 In 2013 Hollender began his career as an adjunct professor, teaching at the Reynolds School of Social Entrepreneurship at New York University.
 The Hollenders also launched Sustain Natural, a new brand of female-focused, all natural sexual wellness products for before, during and after sex.
 SustainNatural.com

 Seventh Generation sold to Unilever for between $600 and $700 million.

-Hollender is a member and former Director of the Social Venture Network, a group of socially conscious business executives, as well as a former Director of Verite, a workers rights group, and Healthcare without Harm.
+Hollender is a former Director of the Social Venture Network, a group of socially conscious business executives, as well as a former Director of Verite, a workers rights group, and Healthcare without Harm.
 He co-founded and was a Director of Community Capital Bank, a New York financial institution that invests in affordable housing and community development.
 He also served as Chairperson of the Board of Directors of Vermont Businesses for Social Responsibility.
-Hollender was also a member of the Kimberly-Clark Sustainability Advisory Board
+Hollender was also a member of the Kimberly-Clark Sustainability Advisory Board.

 He frequently addresses social and environmental responsibility at regional, national, and international venues.
 Speaking engagements have included such varied groups as the Harvard Environmental Forum, the National Press Club, Nike Apparel Group, SCJohnson, Microsoft, and Businesses for Social Responsibility.

 What We Do

 “The physical survival of the human race depends on a radical change in the human heart… Small changes at just the right place can have a system wide impact because these changes share the unbroken wholeness that unites the entire system.